devmorg/devmorg/README.md

 ## Hi there 👋

+I'm a current CS major with a focus in AI & Machine Learning.

+Starting this adventure from scratch, so let's see where it goes.

+Enjoy.
 <!--
 **devmorg/devmorg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.